szaumoor/ZS_WeaponOils/README.md

 Damage: 1d2+1 poison damage
 Poisoning: Save vs. Death at +2 or suffer 6 points of poison damage over 2 rounds
 Self-damage: User suffers the same effect if their Dexterity is below 17
 Duration: 1 turn

+Weight: 1

+### Drow Soporific Oil
+Base price: 1750

+This oily soporific poison was created originally by the drow.
+When coated with it, affected creatures may fall in a deep slumber for 1 turn.
+Dealing with poisons is a delicate task, and as such, only those of remarkable dexterity can use it without risking poisoning themselves.

+Since it is a natural substance, it won't be stopped by Magic Resistance.

+STATISTICS:

+Damage: None
+Poisoning: Save vs. Death or fall into a deep slumber for 1 turn.
+Receiving further damage will awaken the target.
+Self-damage: User suffers the same effect if their Dexterity is below 17
+Duration: 1 turn

+Weight: 1

+### Sanctified Oil
+Base price: 2500

+This oil was blessed by a priest with anti-undead properties, which will make your weapons inflict extra damage to undead, with a chance of weakening them.
+While it is technically a magically-infused substance, it pierces through the defenses of undead as if they had no such resistances, including Magic Resistance.

+STATISTICS:

+Damage: +4 irresistible damage against the undead (no effect against others)
+Special: Undead targets must Save vs. Death at +2 or become Slowed and Weakened (-3 Strength, -2 AC) for 10 seconds.
+This effect doesn't stack with itself.
+Duration: 1 turn

+Weight: 1

+### Profane Oil
+Base price: 2500

+This oil was infused by a priest with Negative Plane energies, which will make your weapons inflict extra damage to living creatures, with a chance of weakening them.
+While it is technically a magically-infused substance, it pierces through the defenses of the living as if they had no such resistances, including Magic Resistance.

+STATISTICS:

+Damage: +4 irresistible damage against the living (no effect against others)
+Special: Living targets must Save vs. Death at +2 or become Slowed and Weakened (-3 Strength, -2 AC) for 10 seconds.
+This effect doesn't stack with itself.
+Duration: 1 turn

+Weight: 1

+### Kuo-Toan Oil of Stunning
+Base price: 2000

+The recipe of this oily poison was originally created by Kuo-Toan alchemists.
+When coated with it, hit creatures may become stunned for 2 rounds, unable to defend themselves.
+Dealing with poisons is a delicate task, and as such, only those of remarkable dexterity can use it without risking poisoning themselves.

+Since it is a natural substance, it won't be stopped by Magic Resistance.

+STATISTICS:

+Damage: None
+Poisoning: Save vs. Spell at +2 or become stunned for 2 rounds.
+Self-damage: User suffers the same effect if their Dexterity is below 17
+Duration: 1 turn

+Weight: 1

+### Dragon Bile Extract
+Base price: 3000

+This very rare, and very expensive poison was created by harvesting pure bile from dead dragons.
+When coated with it, hit creatures will have their Strength sapped.
+Dealing with poisons is a delicate task, and as such, only those of remarkable dexterity can use it without risking poisoning themselves.

+Since it is a natural substance, it won't be stopped by Magic Resistance.

+STATISTICS:

+Damage: +1 poison damage (non-dragons)
+Poisoning: Save vs. Death or have Strength and movement speed reduced by half for 5 rounds.
+Only true dragons are unaffected by this effect, and as such, close relatives like faerie dragons, dragonborn, half-dragons and wyvern will be affected.
+Self-damage: User suffers the same effect if their Dexterity is below 17
+Duration: 1 turn

+Weight: 1

+### Dragonsbane Oil
+Base price: 4000

+This oily poison was specifically formulated for one purpose: to cause pain and death to dragons and other draconic creatures.
+When hit by it, dragons, half-dragons, and wyverns suffer damage and have their breath drained out of their lungs, while other living targets are less affected.
+Dealing with poisons is a delicate task, and as such, only those of remarkable dexterity can use it without risking poisoning themselves.

+Since it is a natural substance, it won't be stopped by Magic Resistance.

+STATISTICS:

+Damage: 1d3+1 poison damage (non-draconic only), or 1d6+2 poison damage (draconic only)
+Special: Dragons, half-dragons and wyverns suffer the following effects if Save vs. Spell is failed:
+  – APR reduced to 1/2 for 1 round
+  – Strength is reduced by 40% for 2 rounds
+  – Casting speed, THAC0, and AC is reduced by 5 for 3 rounds
+  – The pain it causes may affect concentration: 50% chance of disrupting Stoneskin or Improved Invisibility.
+Self-damage: User suffers the same effect if their Dexterity is below 17
+Duration: 1 turn